Etienne de Villiers: Tenure at the ATP

 In September 2005 De Villiers was appointed chairman of the Association of Tennis Professionals (ATP), the governing body of the men's professional tennis circuit.
 De Villiers was given a brief to modernise men's tennis, a sport that many commentators believed to have grown stagnant and balkanized.

 While some in the sport took against his reforms, De Villiers' tenure is now viewed more favourably.
 De Villiers is credited by the Financial Times newspaper with making the sport easier to follow and more entertaining for fans, doubling prize money for players and attracting $1bn of new investment.

 De Villiers was behind the decision to host the ATP World Tour Finals at the O2 Arena.
 With its more dramatic and theatrical presentation, the O2 event was marketed as a clean break from traditional UK tennis, although both the All England Club and the Lawn Tennis Association helped to publicise it.
-The inaugural event overcame initial scepticism to register a total attendance of more than 250,000; the venue has hosted all ATP World tour finals to date.
+The inaugural event overcame initial scepticism to register a total attendance of more than 250,000; the venue hosted all ATP World tour finals until moving to Turin in 2021.

 De Villiers fulfilled his three-year contract with the ATP in December 2008.